zdravkov/kendo-docs/getting-started/web/sortable/integration.md

         change: function(e) {
           //handle the change event
-          //update the underlying data according to the DOM position change }
+          //update the underlying data according to the DOM position change
+          //see previous examples
+        }
       });
     </script>

 ## Known limitations

-- The Sortable widget does not work well with Grid that has paging/virtual scrolling.
+- The Sortable widget does not work as expected with Grid that has paging or virtual scrolling.

 The Sortable widget operates with the existing DOM.
 It is not aware of the Grid nor its DataSource.
-If paging or virtual scrolling are turned on, the Grid widget will render in the DOM only the elements that belong to the current page.
-As a result the sorting will be limited to the current page only.
+If paging or virtual scrolling are turned on, the Grid widget will render only the elements which belong to the current page.
+As a result, the sorting will be limited to the current page only.

-- The Sortable widget does not work well with Grid that is grouped.
+- The Sortable widget does not work as expected with a grouped Grid.

 The Sortable widget uses the index of the DOM elements.
 When the Grid displays grouped data, the index of the DOM element does not match the index of the corresponding data item in the DataSource.
 This makes updating the order in the DataSource impossible.

-## Reorder Kendo UI ListView Items via drag and drop using the Sortable widget
+## Reorder Kendo UI ListView Items using the Sortable widget

->**Important:** Sortable widget reorders HTML DOM elements.
-It will not update automatically the position of the item in the DataSource.
-It is responsibility of the developer to update the data.
+>**Important:** The Sortable widget reorders the HTML DOM elements.
+It will not automatically update the order of the items in the DataSource.
+It is up to the developer to implement this behaviour.

-Sortable widget should be initialized for ListView's element.
-In the general case filter property of the widget should select all elements that are direct children of the ListView's element.
+Sortable widget should be initialized on the ListView element.
+In the general case the `filter` property of the widget should select all elements that are direct children of the ListView's element.
 For example: `.filter(">div")`.

-If the ListView's editing is enabled the developer should use a more specific filter selector that excludes the item which is currently in edit mode.
+**If the ListView's editing is enabled** the developer should use a more specific filter selector that excludes the item which is currently in edit mode.
 For example `.filter(">div:not(.k-edit-item)"`.
-In this way the Sortable functionality will not interfere with ListView's editing feature.
+In this way the Sortable will not interfere with ListView's editing feature.

+Reordering the ListView dataItems may be implemented in the same way as with the Grid.
+See the examples above.
-For more information check [Sortable's events](../../../api/web/sortable#events) and ListView integration [demo page](http://demos.telerik.com/kendo-ui/web/sortable/integration-listview.html).
+For more information check the [Sortable's events](../../../api/web/sortable#events) and the [ListView/Sortable integration demo](http://demos.telerik.com/kendo-ui/web/sortable/integration-listview.html).